dsairam17/supermarket/README.md

 # supermarket
-Complete Supermarket application using Java and MySql
+Supermarket console application using Java and MySql.